Yoga for the menopause – stretches to soothe your symptoms

 How often should I practise yoga?

-“It is good to build up a healthy habit by practising little and often at the start and end of your day.
+Coveney recommends building up by practising little and often, at the start and end of your day.

 “In the evening, before bedtime, practise 10-15 minutes of stretches that release physical and emotional tension stored in your body, add a calming breathing technique to soothe your nervous system, and finish with either an affirmation or write three positive things you did today in your journal.”

-Wear comfortable clothing to practise these postures, and use a yoga mat for cushioning and grip if you have one.
+Wear comfortable clothing to practise these postures and use a yoga mat for cushioning and grip.

-You can use a bolster or several pillows when doing this if you aren’t able to fold down to the ground.
+You can use a bolster or several pillows if you aren’t able to fold down to the ground.
 It is an easy, calming pose if you feel anxious, overwhelmed or fatigued.
 Cover your back and shoulders with a blanket for comfort.

 a group of women in a yoga in child's poseCredit: Petra Coveney